lter/Clim-HydroDB-2.0/CUAHSI_documentation/table_descriptions.md

+### Required Columns
+All 6 tables are required.
+Each table has some required columns.
+In each table's description, the `Constraint` row tells you if it's required (`mandatory`), or if the content comes from a controlled vocabulary

-### Color Key
+#### Color Key
-Included here for completeness, but only applies of you look at the original excel spreadsheet or someone has converted these tables to html and added some styling for the color. each table has a column describing if field is required and if it has a vocabulary source.
+Included here for completeness, but colors are only applied in the original excel spreadsheet (or if someone has converted these tables to html and added some styling for the color.).
+See the "Constraint row also, as it tells you if field is required or if it has a vocabulary source.

 - Mandatory - orange
     -	Mandatory fields must contain a value.
 If information is unavailable, populate with "Unknown" as applicable.